Why Continual Monitoring Is the Key to Staying Ahead in Today’s Cyber Warfare

 The FTC Safeguards Rule requires non-banking financial institutions, including mortgage lenders, to implement continuous monitoring of their information systems or conduct annual penetration testing combined with semi-annual vulnerability scans.
 Mortgage companies must also designate a Qualified Individual, maintain a written incident response plan, and report breaches affecting 500 or more consumers to the FTC within 30 days of discovery.

 Periodic assessments and static scores capture a point-in-time snapshot but miss configuration drift that occurs between reviews, newly created stale accounts from employee turnover, MFA registrations that were started but never completed, and conditional access policy exclusions added as temporary fixes that become permanent gaps.
-Continual monitoring detects these changes within 24 hours of occurrence, which is critical because attackers scan for exactly these kinds of transient vulnerabilities that appear and disappear between scheduled assessments.
+Continual monitoring detects these changes within 24 hours of occurrence, which is critical because attackers scan for exactly these kinds of transient vulnerabilities.

 ABT's Guardian Security Insights connects directly to your existing Microsoft 365 tenant.
 There are no agents to install and no third-party platforms to configure.
 Most mortgage companies begin receiving nightly automated reports within the first week.
 The full Guardian hardening process, which addresses the vulnerabilities those reports surface, typically runs as a 90-day sprint.